 David Friedman has a 40+ year career as a consulting structural and earthquake engineer.
 David has also been active in many Bay Area non-profits, within the earthquake engineering field, Jewish Community and in the social justice and economic development arenas.
 David is a past trustee of the UC Berkeley Foundation, and past chair and trustee of The San Francisco Foundation.
 He is currently the chair of the Jewish Senior Living Group, as well as a director of Build Change and the US Resiliency Council.
 David is a resident of San Francisco with his wife Paulette Meyer and three adult children.

-Bob Friedman has served on the Board of the Friedman Family Foundation for 29 years.
-He is Founder, and Chair Emeritus of Prosperity Now, a 40-year-old national economic development non-profit.
+Bob Friedman is Founder, and Chair Emeritus of Prosperity Now, a national economic development non-profit founded in 1979.
 In that role, he helped create the U.S. microenterprise, savings and asset-building fields and the international economic development and child savings fields.
 He serves on the Boards of Prosperity Now, Ecotrust, the Rosenberg Foundation, and the San Francisco Foundation.
 He is a past board member of the Family Independence Initiative, Levi Strauss & Co. and the Levi Strauss Foundation.
 He is a graduate of Harvard College and Yale Law School, author of A Few Thousand Dollars: Sparking Prosperity for Everyone (released October 2018), The Safety Net as Ladder: Transfer Payments and Economic Development, editor of Expanding the Opportunity to Produce and a contributor to numerous other publications

-Lisa Kawahara has been managing the Friedman Family Foundation for 29 years.
-She is currently the Co-Chair of the Bay Area Asset Funders Network and serves on the Advisory Board of the Bay Area Women's and Children's Center.
-Her additional profession is as Special Assistant with Prosperity Now.
+Lisa Kawahara directed the Friedman Family Foundation for 32 years.
+She currently serves on the Bay Area Asset Funders Network Steering Committee and on the Advisory Board of the Bay Area Women's and Children's Center.
+She previously worked with Closing the Women’s Wealth Gap and Prosperity Now.
+Lisa is currently a consultant with philanthropic and nonprofit organizations.